Highways in Nunavut: Niaqunngusiariaq Road, Iqaluit

 This road provides access from Iqaluit to the original community of Apex (Niaqunguut).
 The road was built by the United States Army Corps of Engineers in order to keep their soldiers busy while they waited for the sea ice to open up to let them go home in the summer of 1956.

 The bridge across Kujesse (Apex Creek) was a gift from the Government of Ontario's Department of Highways the following year.

 The inaugural trip down Apex Hill led to a truckload of soldiers in the ditch.
 The brakes on the army vehicle had not been tested for several years in the "flats" of what was then Frobisher Bay, and they did not hold when tested on the new road.
 Only pride was injured when the truck hit the ditch on its first trip.

 Prior to the road being built, schoolchildren living near the base at "Ikaluit" walked to Federal Day School in Apex over the sea ice or stayed with relatives in Apex, as CFS Frobisher Bay was "off limits" to Inuit.

 Today, this road has been developed along much of its 5 km length.
 It is now one of the busiest roads in the territory, a typical rush hour sustains 500 cars an hour, although rush hour itself is locally called the "rush minute".

 Alert to Alert Airport Road

 This roughly 6 km stretch of all-weather road is the most northern stretch of road in the world.
 This road provides access from Canadian Forces Station Alert to the Alert Airport.

 Ovayok Road

-Runs from Cambridge Bay eastward 17 km to Ovayok Territorial Park (Mount Pelly).
+This road runs from Cambridge Bay eastward 17 km to Ovayok Territorial Park (Mount Pelly).
 Another road runs west, past the Cambridge Bay Airport, approximately 14 km from the hamlet.

 Coral Harbour Airport Road

-Connects the hamlet of Coral Harbour on Southampton Island with its airport, 11 km away.
+This road connects the hamlet of Coral Harbour on Southampton Island with its airport, 11 km away.

 Road to Aqiarungna

-This road currently under construction connects the community of Coral Harbour to Duke of York Bay 175 km.
+This road, currently under construction, connects the community of Coral Harbour to Duke of York Bay 175 km.
 Construction started in 1999 and is expected to be completed in 2027.
 The Government of Nunavut has contributed $2.74 million on the road to date.